What’s The Difference Between VPS and Cloud Hosting for WordPress?

 While your specific needs will (of course) vary, the general guidelines are as follows:

-When comparing cloud and VPS hosting earlier, we considered each of the elements outlined above.
+When comparing cloud hosting vs. VPS hosting earlier, we considered each of the elements outlined above.
 Of course, cost will also be a contributing factor, and may affect what you consider to be the better option for your website.

 As we mentioned earlier, VPS hosting takes place on a shared server, but with deeper admin privileges.
 However, a dedicated server contains only one website.
 This offers the most security and customization possible, and it’s a good choice for high-traffic websites with steady numbers each month.

-In the end, the hosting type you choose is entirely up to you.
-However, it never hurts to have hosting professionals on your side.
+Ultimately, the hosting type you choose is entirely up to you, whether it’s a shared hosting or a dedicated server.
+However, it never hurts to have a reliable hosting provider on your side.
 With this in mind, we recommend that you consider the variety of hosting plans we offer here at WP Engine.